VolodymyrChapman/Encoding-sequences-with-over-4-states/README.md

                                        message to be encoded (where the first letter is point 0) and m is the length of the message.

    The Speed_testing folder contains speed test comparisons of the summation method vs original algorithm.
    Text used is first 2,490 characters of Frankenstein by Mary Shelley, used under the Project Gutenberg License.

+   text_plotting_test.py plots the above Frankenstein text as a CGR, an example of which is provided in example_plot_CGR_text.png